gregcar/aro/README.md

 WORKERNODEDISKSIZE=             # Worker node disk size
 ```

-The above variables are expected to be in an .env file for script execution,
+The above variables are expected to be in an .env file for script execution.

 # OpenShift CLI for MacOS Installation: